AFDM: Evolving OFDM Towards 6G+: System Model

-where $h_p \in \mathbb{C}$ denotes the complex gain, $\tau_p \in \mathbb{R}$ denotes the propagation delay, and $\nu_p \in \mathbb{R}$ denotes the associated Doppler frequency shift of the $p$-th path, and the combined influence of the path delays $\tau_p$ (frequency selectivity) and Doppler shifts $\nu_p$ (time selectivity) gives rise to the so-called doubly dispersive fading environment.
+Consider a wireless channel with $P$ resolvable scattering propagation paths, characterized by its continuous-time \ac{TVIRF} given by \cite{Bliss_DDchannel} where $h_p \in \mathbb{C}$ denotes the complex gain, $\tau_p \in \mathbb{R}$ denotes the propagation delay, and $\nu_p \in \mathbb{R}$ denotes the associated Doppler frequency shift of the $p$-th path, and the combined influence of the path delays $\tau_p$ (frequency selectivity) and Doppler shifts $\nu_p$ (time selectivity) gives rise to the so-called doubly dispersive fading environment.

 The maximum delay spread and maximum Doppler spread of the channel are defined as $\tau_{\max} \in \mathbb{R}^+$ and $\nu_{\max} \in \mathbb{R}^+$, respectively, such that $\tau_p \in [0, \tau_{\max}]$ and $\nu_p \in [-\nu_{\max}, \nu_{\max}]$ for $p \in \{1,\ldots,P\}$, and the channel is considered underspread if $\tau_{\max} \nu_{\max} <\!\!< 1$, and overspread otherwise.